MicrosoftEdge/MSEdgeExplainers/HTMLModules/explainer.md

 ### Accessing declarative content from within an HTML Module

-HTML Modules operate in the same javascript realm of the window in which they were imported, and the `document` keyword in an HTML Module's inline script refers to the top-level document (as is the case in Script Modules today).
+HTML Modules operate in the same JavaScript realm of the window in which they were imported, and the `document` keyword in an HTML Module's inline script refers to the top-level document (as is the case in Script Modules today).
 In order for script in an HTML Module to access the module's own HTML content, we introduce a new `import.meta.document` property that refers to the HTML Module document.
 We limit this to **inline module scripts only** because a non-inline module can be imported and run from multiple contexts, making its referrer document ambiguous.
 Inline scripts are unique to the document into which they are inlined, thus avoiding this problem.

-The following example shows how an HTML Module might use import.meta.document to access its HTML content and use it to define the shadow DOM for a custom element:
+The following example shows how an HTML Module might use `import.meta.document` to access its HTML content and use it to define the shadow DOM for a custom element:

 **module.html**
 ```html